 Certificate-Based Remote Security Provisioning Framework: The Enrolee and M2M Enrolment Function are each issued and authenticate themselves with private signing keys and Certificates containing the corresponding Public Verification Key.
 For more details see clause 8.3.2.2.

 GBA-based Remote Security Provisioning Framework.
+This method of remote provisioning is applicable only to 3GPP devices.
+“The definition of a non-3GPP device is one without 2G, 3G, 4G functionality and the associated credentials.
+So it is not possible to use this functionality for non-3GPP devices.”

 In this case, the M2M Enrolment Function includes the functionality of a GBA Bootstrap Server Function.
 This framework uses 3GPP or 3GPP2 symmetric keys to authenticate the Enrolee and the M2M Enrolment Function (which is also a GBA BSF).
 The details are specified by 3GPP TS 33.220 [ETSI TS133.220] and 3GPP2 S.S0109-A [TIA-1098-A].
 For more details see clause 8.3.2.3.

+Note: The use of GBA is intended only to be used in the Enrollment Phase It derives a number of symmetric credentials that can be used for any purpose at the application layer, not necessarily for authentication.
+The oneM2M specifications then use these to further derive a number of symmetric credentials as input to the Pre-Shared Key (PSK) authentication and confidentiality and integrity protection security protocols, specifically (D)TLS-PSK and PSK-Based SAEF, ESPrim and ESData as described in clause 8.3.2.3.

+Note: TS 33.221 "Support for Subscriber Certificates (SSC)" is not supported in the specification as there are now many other globally recognized ways of deploying certificate in devices since TS33.221 was published. oneM2M supports Simple Certificate Enrolment Protocol (SCEP) in section 8.3.6.3 Certificate Provisioning procedures using SCEP and Enrolment over Secure Transport (EST) in section 8.3.6.2 Certificate Provisioning procedures using EST. For more details see clause 8.3.2.3.